 Since 2000, Mr. Ross Amos has been President of Everest Canadian Properties Company, a subsidiary of a California based real estate investment bank.
-In addition, since 2002 he has been an independent Director/Trustee of Contrans Group Inc. (formerly Contrans Income Fund) and a member of its audit committee, compensation committee and the nominating and governance committee.
-From 2006 to 2010 he was an independent Trustee of Drive Products Income Fund where he chaired the compensation, nominating and governance committee and is a member of the audit committee.
-Both companies are listed on the Toronto Stock Exchange.
-He has also served as a Director on a number of privately owned companies, both in Canada and the United States.
-From 1996 to 2000 Mr. Amos was President of the general partner company for 65 hotel limited partnerships, reporting to the Advisory Board of Limited Partners who had previously invested in Journey's End Hotels.
+He has served as an independent Director/Trustee of two publicly traded companies.
+In these roles he has chaired audit, compensation, nominating, and governance committees.
+He has also served as a Director on a number of privately-owned companies.
 Mr. Amos received an honors degree in Business Administration from the Ivey School of Business at the University of Western Ontario, a Master of Business Administration from York University and is one of the first recipients of the ICD.D designation from the Rotman School of Business and the Institute of Corporate Directors- Corporate Governance College.